elasmo/sgi/install.md

 mkdir /home/irix/i/30
 ```

+**Install packages**
 ```
 apt-get install openbsd-inetd bootp tftpd rsh-redone-server rsh-redone-client
 ```

-Edit /etc/inetd.conf
+**Edit /etc/inetd.conf**
 ```
 shell		stream	tcp	nowait	root	/usr/sbin/tcpd	/usr/sbin/in.rshd bootps		dgram	udp	wait	root	/usr/sbin/bootpd	bootpd -i -t 120 tftp		dgram	udp	wait	nobody	/usr/sbin/tcpd	/usr/sbin/in.tftpd /srv/tftp
 ```

-Important: I didn't have any success at all with the `tftpd` package.
-Using `atftpd` instead
+Important note: I didn't have any success with the `tftpd` package (Debian 10).
+Using `atftpd`
-worked fine.
-I'm not usre why.

-Edit /etc/bootptab
+instead worked fine.
+Not sure why.
+It can be setup in the same way as `tftpd`.

+**Edit /etc/bootptab**
 ```
 challenge:ip=192.168.2.177
 ```

-If you have anything automagically trying to "help you"
+**Network configuration**
-stop these and running the tftp server and sgi machine on a temporary local network.
+The server is setup on a temporary local network connected to the same network
+switch as the SGI machine.
 ```
-systemctl stop NetworkManager
-ip addr add 192.168.2.5/24
+ip address add 192.168.2.5/24
 ```

 SGI Indys can't cope with port numbers greater than 32767 or path-MTU discovery.